carlosccb/carlosccb.github.io/tfs/index.md

 ### Conclusions

-With the results obtained and shown in the [last section](#experimental-results), it can be seen that when working with ordinal classification problems, the usage of models adapted to account for the ordinality in the data, both in it's output probability distribution and during the training process with ordinal loss functions, increases notably the performance of a baseline model that treats the problem without taking into consideration the ordinal nature.
+With the results obtained and shown in the [last section](#experimental-results), it can be seen that when working with ordinal classification problems, using of models adapted to consider the ordinality in the data, both in it's output probability distribution and during the training process with ordinal loss functions, increases notably the performance of a baseline model that treats the problem without taking into consideration the ordinal nature.
 It can also be seen that using ordinal loss functions prevents overfitting during training, and the need to use the proper metrics to evaluate the problem.
 Using the proper evaluation metrics when using datasets with an ordinal nature is as important as using metrics to take into consideration underrepresented classes in imbalanced problems, where one may end up with an accuracy of 95% or higher while completely omitting imbalanced classes.

 It is worth pointing out that this area of classification is often rarely used outside of academia, even when achieving noteworthy improvements.
 When treating ordinal problems as nominal classification, an important and intrinsic part of the information included in the data is being omitted, so correctly using all the available information is crucial to improve the predictions.
 If ordinal classification is often rarely used outside of academia, the usage with Deep Learning model is even rarer, and surely requires future work to improve on this area.